-Angry commuters clash with climate protesters disrupting London travel
+Angry commuters drag Extinction Rebellion protesters off trains during London travel disruption

 The BPT added that they were still at Shadwell Station, where "specialist teams are working to remove four other protesters."

-"I strongly condemn the Extinction Rebellion protesters who have targeted the London Underground and DLR this morning," said London Mayor Sadiq Khan in a statement.
+"This is not about disrupting specific types of transport, but disrupting business as usual... everything needs to stop and we need to make drastic changes," he added.

-"This illegal action is extremely dangerous, counterproductive and is causing unacceptable disruption to Londoners who use public transport to get to work.
-It is also an unfair burden on our already overstretched police officers."
+London Mayor Sadiq Khan condemned protesters for the action, which he said was "dangerous," "counterproductive" and an "unacceptable disruption to Londoners who use public transport to get to work."

-Khan also urged the demonstrators to "protest peacefully and within the boundaries of the law."
+Khan urged the demonstrators to "protest peacefully and within the boundaries of the law," adding that their action was an unfair burden on an already overstretched police force.

-In its statement Thursday morning after the fights broke out, Extinction Rebellion said the protesters had understood that violence "was a possibility," but that they were willing to go to prison for their cause.
+In a statement Thursday morning, after the fights broke out, Extinction Rebellion said the protesters had understood that violence "was a possibility," but that they were willing to go to prison for their cause.

-"The actions are intended to bring economic disruption to the capital as part of the ongoing campaign to convince the government to take meaningful action on the climate and ecological emergency," the statement said.

-The group added that it had targeted the central London subway lines because it would "have a severe impact upon business within the capital."
+The group added that it had targeted the central London Underground lines because it would "have a severe impact upon business within the capital."

-The DLR line was partially suspended earlier and has now resumed operations with severe delays.
-The Jubilee line, meanwhile, is experiencing minor delays due to "a customer incident," according to the Transport for London site.
+Normal service has now resumed across London's transport network, according to the Transport for London site.
 All other lines are operating as usual, but are wary of further scuffles -- the Metropolitan Line posted on Twitter asking commuters not to attack the protesters or "resort to violence."

 Canning Town Station was closed down during the scuffles, but has since been reopened.

 Just this week, London became the first city to prohibit Extinction Rebellion from staging protests.
-Police cleared activists from makeshift camps in Trafalgar Square and other sites in London, where Extinction Rebellion has congregated since its "International Rebellion" protest began last week.
+Police cleared activists from makeshift camps in Trafalgar Square and other sites in London, where the group had congregated since its "International Rebellion" protest began last week.

 London's Metropolitan Police said the crackdown was intended to prevent "ongoing serious disruption to the community."